Black Adam first teaser brings The Rock into the DC Universe

 Ladies & gents…Enjoy your WORLD EXCLUSIVE first look⚡️He is ruthless.He is unstoppable.He is the reason the hierarchy of power in the DC UNIVERSE is about to change.He is #BLACKADAMThe Man in Black has come around...#DCFanDome@SevenBucksProd@flynnpictureco pic.twitter.com/nv4oRmaLlqOctober 16, 2021

 The Shallows director Jaume Collet-Serra is behind Black Adam.
 Filming finished back in July, with post-production now ongoing.
-Aldis Hodge (Hawkman) and Noah Centineo (Atom Smasher) are among the supporting cast.
+Aldis Hodge (Hawkman) and Noah Centineo (Atom Smasher) are among the supporting cast, along with Sarah Shahi, last seen on Netflix's popular series Sex/Life.

+"As you guys know, this character, this film, this universe, has been a gigantic passion project of mine for a very long time," Johnson says, explaining he's worked extremely hard on the movie.
+"It's the kind of project that I know comes along once in a lifetime."
+He then revealed that the film has started post-production – finally, the film is close to seeing the light of day.

 Black Adam is expected to release on July 29, 2022.